Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Unique Handmade Carrying Cases

-Another good idea for a homemade gift for a teen girl is a carrying case, because this is an indispensable item if you are a student at school.
-Carrying cases make good gifts also because they are very versatile—they can be used for storing pencils, stationery and other essentials, as alternative make up bags or for other small items.
-This means that a girl will always find a good use for a case and your gift won’t end up at Goodwill.
+Another good idea for a homemade gift for a teen girl is a carrying case because this is an indispensable item if you are a student at school.
+Carrying cases make good gifts also because they are very versatile—they can be used for storing pencils, stationery, and other essentials, as alternative makeup bags, or for other small items.
+This means that a girl will always find a good use for a case, and your gift won’t end up at Goodwill.

 Check out the video tutorial from Idunn Goddess to see how you can turn plain plastic folders into cute, fruit-shaped carrying cases.
 You don’t need to even know how to sew to make these.
-All you will need is glue, staples, colorful shoelaces and zippers.
+All you will need is glue, staples, colorful shoelaces, and zippers.
 Better yet, you probably have some of the materials you need lying around the house.

 Decorative Clay Bowls for Storing Trinkets

 Teen girls can use the bowls for displaying their jewelry or for storing all of their trinkets.
-They are also perfect for things like bobby pins, change, paperclips and all kinds of tiny treasures.
+They are also perfect for things like bobby pins, change, paperclips, and all kinds of tiny treasures.

 If you want to make this gift even more special and personal, you can paint your friend’s initials in the center of the bowl with gold paint.

 Trendy No-Sew Tote Bag

-There are many beautiful gifts you can make at home with really inexpensive materials and tote bags are some of them.
-The great thing about them is that you can personalize them with whatever fabric color or pattern you want, whatever lining you want and even decorate them with your own artwork.
+There are many beautiful gifts you can make at home with really inexpensive materials, and tote bags are some of them.
+The great thing about them is that you can personalize them with whatever fabric color or pattern you want, whatever lining you want, and even decorate them with your own artwork.

 If your sewing skills are non-existent or very rusty, don’t worry!
 It is a no-sew project.
-Instead of stitches, the fabric is bonded with a handy adhesive that is permanent, washable, easy to apply and dries fast.
-The final result is so professional-looking that nobody will believe you actually MADE this bag, much less made it without sewing!
+Instead of stitches, the fabric is bonded with a handy adhesive that is permanent, washable, easy to apply, and dries fast.
+The final result is so professional-looking that nobody will believe you actually made this bag, much less made it without sewing!
 You can even give it as a Mother’s Day gift.

 Some New Art for Her Room

 If the teen girl on your gift list is one of those people who always has a creative idea in her head and likes decorating her room with unique and pretty things, then a wall art upgrade is something she may like as a gift.
 We know that it can be a little intimidating to make gifts for artsy girls, especially if you are not as artsy as them, but don’t worry!

 Chic One-of-a-Kind Pendants

-This marble-like pendant will appeal to many teens, because it has a modern, yet classic feel.
+This marble-like pendant will appeal to many teens because it has a modern yet classic feel.
 You can follow the instructions at A Beautiful Mess to create your own one-of-a-kind pieces that can’t be found anywhere else.